Postgraduate research study in History

 You are responsible for meeting all of the costs related to your own research project, beyond the resources available in the department.

-This programme is eligible for a postgraduate loan.
+This programme may be eligible for a PhD loan.

 How to apply